Najoj/programming-haskell/chapter-07/exercises.md

     uncurry f = \(a,b) -> f a b
     ```

-6. A higher-order funktion `unfold` that encapsulates a simple pattern of recursion for producing a list can be defined as follows:
+6. A higher-order function `unfold` that encapsulates a simple pattern of recursion for producing a list can be defined as follows:

     ```haskell
     unfold p h t x | p x       = []